samyun/southwest-price-drop-bot-1/README.md

 ## Version history

+### [3.4.0] - 2019-06-30
+  - Move from Redis to MongoDB
+  - Update scraping logic
+  - Improve proxy support
+  - Add some anti-bot detection measures
+  - Thanks to @iloveitaly for these changes!
 ### [3.3.0] - 2018-12-25
   - Add support for award flights (points)
   - Updated dependencies to latest versions